Jan Eliasson

-Biography
+Early life

 Jan Eliasson was born in a working-class family in Gothenburg in Sweden.
 His father John was a taxi driver, previously a metal worker at SKF, and his mother Karin was a seamstress.
 His father was engaged in the labor union for transport.
 He was an AFS exchange student in Indiana, United States, from 1957 to 1958 and was commissioned a naval officer in the reserve after training at the Royal Swedish Naval Academy in 1962.
 During his time in the United States, he once met John F. Kennedy.
 In 1965 he earned a master's degree in economics from the School of Business, Economics and Law at the University of Gothenburg where he was also a president of the local AIESEC committee.
 He also holds honorary degrees from American University (1994), University of Gothenburg (2001) and Uppsala University (2005).

 Eliasson has authored and co-authored numerous books and articles and is a frequent lecturer on foreign policy and diplomacy.
 Since 1988 he has been a visiting lecturer on mediation, conflict resolution and UN reform at Uppsala University.

+Career

 Eliasson started his diplomatic career in 1965, when he was employed at the Swedish Ministry for Foreign Affairs.
 From 1982 to 1983 he served as Diplomatic Advisor to the Swedish Prime Minister Olof Palme, and from 1983 to 1987 as Director General for Political Affairs in the Ministry for Foreign Affairs.

 From 1980 to 1986, Eliasson was part of the U.N. mission, mediating in the Iran–Iraq War.
 From 1988 to 1992 he served as Sweden's Permanent Representative to the United Nations in New York, where he also served as the Secretary-General's Personal Representative on Iran/Iraq.

 In 1991, Eliasson was chairman of the U.N.
 General Assembly's working group on emergency relief and Vice President of the U.N.
 Economic and Social Council (ECOSOC) from 1991 to 1992.
 In 1992 he was appointed as the first U.N.
 Under-Secretary-General for Humanitarian Affairs.
 He was involved in operations in Somalia, Sudan, Mozambique and the Balkans.
 He also took initiatives on issues such as land mines, prevention and humanitarian action.

 In 1993–94 Eliasson served as mediator in the Nagorno-Karabakh conflict for the Organization for Security and Co-operation in Europe (OSCE).

 From 1994 to 1999, Eliasson served as Swedish State Secretary for Foreign Affairs.
 From 2000 to 2005 he served as Sweden's Ambassador to Washington, D.C., United States.
 On 13 June 2005 he was unanimously elected President of the United Nations General Assembly, for its sixtieth session.
 He served as president from 13 September 2005 to 11 September 2006.

 From 24 April 2006 to 6 October 2006 he also served as Swedish Minister of Foreign Affairs in the Social Democratic cabinet of Göran Persson.
 Following the 2006 Swedish general election when his party lost the election, he announced that he will teach at Uppsala University.